elixir-europe-training/ELIXIR-TrP-FAIR-Converge/docs/units/interoperable-data/topics/3-vocabularies-and-ontologies.md

 learning_outcomes:
   1:
-    outcome: Understanding what ontologies and vocabularies are, explain the difference between the two and describe their purpose
+    outcome: Understand what ontologies and vocabularies are, explain the difference between the two and describe their purpose
   2:
     outcome: Understanding how ontologies help to organizing metadata, and what part they play in making metadata schemas more
   3: